-If you are an international student seeking more information about studies in New South Wales, then this post is for you.
+If you are an international student seeking more information about studies in New South Wales, this post is for you.

 1. Studying in New South Wales

-The total student population of New South Wales is 391,000, out of which 23% are international students and 77% are interstate domestic students.
-There are about five universities in the regional New South Wales and nine in Sydney.
+The total student population of New South Wales is 391,000, out of which 23% are international students, and 77% are interstate domestic students.
+There are five universities in the regional New South Wales and nine in Sydney.
 Being the largest state, NSW has a wide range of TAFE institutes and higher education providers.

 2. Universities in New South Wales